-THEOREM 7: In the general model, one of the following mechanisms is optimal:
+THEOREM 7.
+In the general model, one of the following mechanisms is optimal:

-- (i) A trivial mechanism: the principal's hiring decision does not depend on the agent's reports; or - (ii) A period-t prediction mechanism for appropriately chosen t.
+- (1) a trivial mechanism: the principal's hiring decision does not depend on the agent's reports; or - (2) a period-t prediction mechanism for appropriately chosen t.